 About 75% of women say that they have some sort of craving during pregnancy, and again, scientists aren’t really sure why.
-Some suspect that we crave foods that contain nutrients that our body is lacking—so if you’re low in calcium, you may crave dairy foods.
+Some suspect that women crave foods that contain nutrients that their body is lacking—so if you’re low in calcium, you may crave dairy foods.
 But there’s no real evidence to support this.

-Some people crave really healthy foods, while others have more indulgent desires.
-Of course, it’s fine to give in to cravings, as long as the foods are safe to eat while pregnant (e.g. no raw meat, or soft cheese) and you are mindful of portions.
-You don’t want to give into energy-dense food cravings to the exclusion of nutrient-dense foods in your diet.
+Some people crave really nutritious foods, while others have more indulgent desires.
+Of course, it’s fine to give in to cravings, as long as the foods are safe to eat while pregnant (e.g. no raw meat, or soft cheese) and you eat intuitively (according to your physical hunger, fullness and satisfaction.
+Here’s a post on what you cannot eat during pregnancy, if you’re interested!

 Food Aversions and Cravings May Serve a Purpose!